Scaling law for a buckled elastic filament in a shear flow: Introduction

 \section{Introduction}

+Dynamics of elastic filaments in low-Reynolds-number fluid flows have been recently intensively investigated \cite{shelley2011,Linder2015,du2019dynamics,diamant2020}.
+The growing interest is related to the progress of the experimental techniques to trace the behavior of biological micro-objects such as flagella of bacteria or algae, chains of diatoms, actin, or cilia \cite{berg1973,review2006flagellar,Goldstein2009,musielak,rafai,kantsler2012,harasim2013,liu2018,diatoms2020}.
+Moreover, the development of modern technology has led to the production of elastic nano- and microfibers with controlled length, width, and Young's modulus \cite{reneker2008electrospinning,nunes2013,nakielski2020} with wide perspectives for their applications.

-The buckling of elastic filaments in a shear flow at low-Reynolds-number has been extensively studied in the literature.
-In particular, \cite{Forgacs1959a,forgacs1959particle} performed experiments and evaluated from the Euler equation the minimum value of the shear rate at which thin filaments can buckle. \cite{Becker2001} demonstrated the buckling instability of thin elastic filaments by solving the spectral problem for the Euler-Bernoulli beam confined to the shear plane (i.e., the plane spanned by the flow and the flow gradient directions). \cite{liu2022} analyzed the spectral problem with perturbations also out of the shear plane and showed that it is the same as in the compressional flow, studied by \cite{chakrabarti2020}. \cite{slowicka2022} studied experimentally and numerically 3-dimensional buckling of thick fibers in a shear flow. \cite{Kurzthaler2023} analyzed steady-state deformation of an elastic slender tethered filament in unidirectional flows.
+Therefore, the motion and typical shape deformations of elastic fibers have been studied in various fluid flows \cite{yamamoto1993,Skjetne1997,Tornberg2004,autrusson2011,farutin,liu2018,Nguyen2014,lagrone2019complex,zuk2021universal,Kurzthaler2023}, with a special interest in the buckling instability~\cite{young2007stretch,wandersman2010,guglielmini2012,kantsler2012,manikantan2015,quennouz2015,hall,kanchan2019,marchioli2023slender}.
+In particular, the buckling of elastic filaments in a shear flow at low-Reynolds-number has been extensively investigated in the literature.
+In Ref.~\cite{Forgacs1959a,forgacs1959particle}, experiments were performed and the minimum value of the shear rate at which thin filaments can buckle was evaluated from the Euler equation.
+In ref.~\cite{Becker2001}, the buckling instability of thin elastic filaments was demonstrated by solving the spectral problem for the Euler-Bernoulli beam confined to the shear plane (i.e., the plane spanned by the flow and the flow gradient directions).
+In Ref.~\cite{liu2022}, the spectral problem with perturbations also out of the shear plane was analyzed and it was shown that it is the same as in the compressional flow, studied earlier in Ref.~\cite{chakrabarti2020}.
+In Ref.~\cite{slowicka2022}, the 3-dimensional buckling of thick fibers in a shear flow was studied experimentally and numerically, and it was shown that the buckling is limited to short times only.

-In this work, we solve the 3-dimensional spectral problem of elastica in a shear flow and derive a scaling law for the eigenfunctions.
-We also compare the results with our numerical simulations of thick flexible fibers.
+In this work, we investigate the buckling instability of an elastic slender filament in the shear flow.
+We linearize the elastica model~\cite{Audoly2000,Becker2001} around an arbitrary orientation, solve the full 3-dimensional spectral problem, and derive a scaling law for the eigenvalues and eigenfunctions.
+We also compare the results with our numerical simulations of flexible fibers of a non-zero thickness.